Naveen080/AZ900/Instructions/Walkthroughs/12-Secure network traffic.md

 9. From the deployment blade or from the Notification area, click **Go to resource**.

-10. On the **SimpleWinVM** virtual machine blade, click **Networking**, review the **Inbound port rules** tab, and note that there is no network security group associated with the network interface of the virtual machine or the subnet to which the network interface is attached.
+10. On the **SimpleWinVM[yourname]** virtual machine blade, click **Networking**, review the **Inbound port rules** tab, and note that there is no network security group associated with the network interface of the virtual machine or the subnet to which the network interface is attached.

     **Note**: Identify the name of the network interface.
 You will need it in the next task.